Joey's Pub Darjeeling

 The bar is well stocked with both Indian and imported liquors including whiskey, vodka, gin, rum and other drinks.
 There are different types of beer and wine as well.
-When I once asked Puran about draft beer, he mentioned that there is a technical difficulty in stocking draft beer here.
+However, you won't get draft beer here.
+There is a technical difficulty in stocking draft beer.
 Once opened, it has to be consumed within a fixed time or otherwise it would get stale.
-So unless there is continuous demand, stocking draft beer is not possible.
+So unless there is continuous demand, stocking draft beer is not quite possible.
 Unfortunately, there is not many takers of draft beer in Darjeeling.
-So this is one thing missing in this pub.
+So this is one thing which is still missing in this pub since its old days.

-I asked Puran to share some of the great memories of the Pub.
-He wondered for a while and said there have been so many that it's difficult for him to keep a track of all.
+While digging into the history of the pub, I once asked Puran to share some of the great memories of the Pub.
+He wondered for a while and said there had been so many that it was difficult for him to keep a track of all.
 And then he went on recapturing some of them ...
-Joey's pub has been featured in a film of the musician and film director Anjan Dutta who happens to be his friend.
+Joey's pub has been featured in a film directed by Anjan Dutta who happened to be his friend and school mate.

 On one occasion the singer Usha Uthup came to this pub and sang couple of songs on request.
 There were many other great musicians and celebrities who visited the pub over the years.
 He ended saying "... give it another 20 years, Joey's Pub will become a heritage pub".

 Puran forwarded a guest book to me which was difficult to lift due to its size and weight.
 It would take a full day to go through all the comments from hundreds of people who have written their great experiences in the pub.
 The book is a great testimony of the pub's long journey to its fame.

-Once I asked Puran, if there are any bad memories associated with the pub which he wants to forget.
-That's when I learned that this pub was once completely destroyed by fire.
+Once I asked Puran, if there were any bad memories associated with the pub which he wanted to forget.
+That's when I learned that the original pub was once completely destroyed by fire.
 He went through terrible time virtually losing all his life's savings.
 He had to gradually rebuild it.
-You will still find a board in the backyard saying "Under Construction".
-That probably explains why there is still no proper toilet in the pub.